spacehellas/tnova-vim-backend/documentation/tnova-vim-manager.md

 database is required.

-Metrics collection is being performed in three different ways: (a) The backend aggregates metrics by polling the cloud (OpenStack) and network (OpenDaylight) controllers and stores them to the database, (b) VNF MAs upload generic metrics directly to the time-series database and (c) VNF-specific applications upload directly measurements to the time-series database.
+Metrics collection is being performed in three different ways: (a) The backend aggregates metrics by polling the cloud (OpenStack) and network (OpenDayLight) controllers and stores them to the database, (b) VNF MAs upload generic metrics directly to the time-series database and (c) VNF-specific applications upload directly measurements to the time-series database.